 We boarded the plane from Miami to Guatemala City, excited yet a little nervous (truth be told).
-While I felt a peace about taking the trip, I’d be lying if I said I felt zero anxiety about leaving American soil.
+While I felt a peace about taking the trip to Guatemala and Casa Bernabe, I'd be lying if I said I felt zero anxiety about leaving American soil.

 The headlines scrolling across U.S. news with reports from Guatemala didn't exactly tell a flattering story.